-Unless there is an agreement to the contrary, the proceeds of sale of the business or its assets will be used in the following sequence:
+Unless there is a partnership agreement providing otherwise, the proceeds of sale of the business or its assets will be used in the following order: